Anubasam13/DataMining_Project/Readme.md

 # 🚧 Crash Scene Clearance Time Analysis – Denton, Texas

-This project is part of my graduate coursework in **Data Mining and Machine Learning**, focusing on crash data in Denton, Texas, sourced from the Texas Department of Transportation (TxDOT).
+This project focuses on crash data in Denton, Texas, sourced from the Texas Department of Transportation (TxDOT).
 The main objective is to analyze the **time taken to clear accident scenes** and uncover patterns using supervised and unsupervised machine learning techniques.

 ---